 In Search Of A Physical Mailing Address

-Logistics: You decide to sell your home, you don’t care to have property in the US.
-Well, quite a few of your accounts require for you to have a physical US mailing address.
+Logistics: You decide to sell your home, you don’t care to have a property in the US.
+Well, quite a few of your accounts require you to have a physical US mailing address.
 PO boxes don’t count.
 Remember that question that was so annoying to answer “What is your country of residence?” – yea, that one.

 Sure, you can use a family member or friend but that isn’t always the best option for security reasons.
 Ideally, you’d want to pay a little extra to those mail forwarding services which will assign you an actual mailing address for a little extra.

 I haven’t found the right solution.
 However, I would say the best is to find a friend or family member to start out with.
 Someone competent.
-And let them sort through your mail and in time, you can change your address with most companies to your new overseas address, except for the ones that require that US address – change it with them and you are sure to have your accounts cancelled.
+And let them sort through your mail and in time, you can change your address with most companies to your new overseas address, except for the ones that require that US address – change it with them and you are sure to have your accounts canceled.